SwissRealCoin/src-token/README.md

 * 150 million total token cap
 * Duration: 21 days
 * Fixed price: 1 CHF per SRC (will be defined in ETH at deployment time of SC)
-* owner can allot tokens for presale investors manually, this still requires confirmation and settlement
+* Owner can allot tokens for presale investors manually, this still requires confirmation and settlement
-* allow token distribution to different address than sending Ether address via `buyTokens` - requires confirmation and settlement
+* Allow token distribution to different address than sending Ether address via `buyTokens` - requires confirmation and settlement
-* owner is transferrable
+* Owner is transferable
 * Future coinsales: SRC team can re-open token minting at any point in time in future again (crowdsale does not get finalized) but might set a different:
     * token price,
     * sale periode and